This page provides an introduction to the trustmark framework concept, and includes the following topics.

 - A TIP is essentially a formal statement that lists the trustmarks that one entity must have in order to be trusted by, and interoperable with, another entity.

 In principle, many aspects of the trustmark concept have parallels in the well-understood concept of a Public Key Infrastructure (PKI).
 The table below illustrates how various concepts from a trustmark framework map to similar concepts from PKI.

 Parallels Between the Trustmark Framework Concept and the PKI Concept

 Here are some of the obvious conceptual similarities between the trustmark model and the PKI model.

 - A Trustmark (Certificate) represents a specific set of facts asserted to a Trustmark Relying Party (Certificate Relying Party, or Audience) about a Trustmark Recipient (Subscriber).

-As indicated in the last few rows of the table above, there are also other similarities between the trustmark framework and PKI, e.g., the TDO for a trustmark maps to the ITU, and the TD for a trustmark maps to RFC 5280.
-But these aspects of the analogy are not as strong as those listed above.
+As indicated in the last few rows of the table above, there are also other similarities between the trustmark framework and PKI, but some of these additional aspects of the analogy are not as strong as those which are explicitly called out above.

 The above sections of this page explore the concept of a trustmark framework.
 In this section we turn from the framework to the operational trustmark marketplace that the framework enables.
 Just as the PKI framework enables an ecosystem of PKI-related actors (e.g., CAs, subscribers, etc.), and the DNS framework enables a similar ecosystem of DNS-related actors (e.g., domain names, domain name registrars, domain name registrants, etc.), a trustmark framework enables an ecosystem of trustmark-related actors.